 As implied above, the T41S delivers superb two-way sound quality.
 This is due to the Optima HD audio system used by Yealink across all their devices.

-In addition, the Opus audio codec ensures a comparatively good call connection, even when the network connection itself is not all that consistent.
+Also, the Opus audio codec ensures a comparatively good call connection, even when the network connection itself is not all that consistent.

 Users who rely heavily on the speakerphone will be happy, too.
-The T41S has full-duplex speakerphone with excellent AEC (‘Anti-Echo Cancellation’) capabilities.
+The T41S has a full-duplex speakerphone with excellent AEC (‘Anti-Echo Cancellation’) capabilities.